dynocompe .: driving way too fast on the quad after unhooking, slow down!

 homeshadowpurple: So how far does the blade stick out the bottom or is it flush with the

-Big Reggie's Barbecue: This easily weighs about 250 lbs don't under estimate the weight of steel
+Reggie Steel: This easily weighs about 250 lbs don't under estimate the weight of steel

 Steve Bryant: Vurry nice, vurry nice.
 Recun I need to geT some steel for the side and a